epainos/gofuli/README.md

 * trash bin(rm, mv is to dangerous. trash bin is more safe)
 * regist your App by 'E' Key
 * regist your Bookmark by 'B' Key
+* surport mouse
+* faster folder refresh

 ### some tweaks for windows user

 * quote symbol changed to ' not  ". windows have troubles using ".
-* windows cmd changed to powershell.
+* changed cmd to powershell.
 * \ changed to /  ('c:\users\bilbo' -> c:/users/bilbo').
 * 7z is main archive manager. zip, rar, tar, gz... rfiles are compressed and unzipped with 7z.
 * fastcopy(fcp) is copy manager. f5, f6 or External command use fcp. default copy or move is slower than fcp. (default copy and move command shows the Progress bar, and refresh view after it. so default copy/move command is good for small size files.)
 * recycle.exe moves files(and folders) to recycle bin for safely delete. 'delete' key removes files(and folder) permanently.
+* path auto comeplition can be done in windows(decapitalized)